wilstrup/singlecase/README.md

 # Single Case Research Package

 The Single Case Research package is a Python library designed to assist in conducting single-case research studies.
-It provides functions to calculate effect sizes and perform permutation tests between two phases in a single-case data frame.
+The package provides tools to analyze single-case data sets.
+It is designed for simplicity and ease of use, with a range of methods to calculate various statistical measures for single-case data sets.
+The package is perfect for analysts and researchers dealing with single-case designs, providing a framework to load, manage, and manipulate such data, along with robust statistical functions to interpret the data.

 More functionality will be added as the package is further developed